qmuloadmin/betwixt/README.md

 ## Usage

 To use betwixt, you will first need a markdown file.
-This one, for instance, is just fine.
+The one you're reading now is just fine.
 Then, you'll need to add betwixt configuration commands to your file.
 This file already has a few, so you can safely use it for demonstration purposes.

 ### Configuring Code Segments